ezekielaquino/NextPreact/README.md

 NextPreact is my personal flavour starter kit for making stuff with Preact via Next.js.
 I intend this starter kit to be (more than anything) some sort of a styleguide/suggestive pattern in addition to just getting rid of all the cruft that gets in the way of getting started and making something.
 It's also great practice!

 **This is still a WIP, but you can already take a peek or choose to use it if you like.
-Excuse the badly written comments that might at some points dont really mean anything, they're more like suggestions for me.
+I hope the components/pages and the comments help you out in some way.
 This repo is a working "template", always changing as i move along**

 Proper Readme coming soon!
 Also note, it looks very brutalist at the moment, but the design is not the point.